Attic Sound Ltd

 “Our project is about being in intimate spaces that don’t usually get a lot of air time and certainly not in VR or 180.
 We want to talk about spaces and communities that are part of my everyday, but that I don’t necessarily see represented" - Baff Akoto, director.

-Part of Google's YouTube’s VR180 bootcamp, V(B)R is a collection of interviews that uses YouTube’s brand new VR180 format.
-Attic Sound created the 360° spatial sound mixes that included restoring the sound recorded on set, then adding ambiences and sound effects to give the viewer an immersive and realistic experience for headphones.
+V(B)R is a collection of interviews that uses YouTube’s VR180 format.
+We created the 360° spatial sound mixes that included restoring the sound recorded on set, then adding ambiences and sound effects to give the viewer an immersive and realistic experience for headphones.
 The VR Creator Lab is a partnership between YouTube, Daydream and VRScout.
+Distributed by the Tribeca Film Institute.

 Best viewed on the YouTube app for spatial audio playback.